openearth/aeolis-python/CONTRIBUTING.md

 ### Set up a local development environment to work on your changes

-1. If you are a part of the AeoLiS team and have write access to the aeolis-python GitHub repository, skip to the next subsection 'Develop your contribution'.
-All other contributors, follow the below steps.
+If you are a part of the AeoLiS team and have write access to the aeolis-python GitHub repository, skip to the next subsection 'Develop your contribution'.
+If you are a first-time contributor, follow the below steps:

 1. Go to the [aeolis-python GitHub repository](https://github.com/openearth/aeolis-python) and click on 'Fork'.
 This will create a copy of the aeolis-python repository in your GitHub account.